 When working underground, you often have to deal with old sewers and utilities, not to mention building foundations, but also occasionally, something old becomes very useful.

 Not far from the Northern line tunnels is the remains of the original “northern line” that was decommissioned in 1900.
-What Dragados have done is to make use of that old tunnel as access to the Bank station upgrades.
-They’ve had to seal off a little used road nearby for their construction site, and drilled a large shaft down, but it gave them two building sites where it had been thought only one would be possible, and opened up a range of interesting other ideas.
+What Dragados has done is to make use of that old tunnel as access to the Bank station upgrades.
+They’ve had to seal off a little-used road nearby for their construction site, and drilled a large shaft down, but it gave them two building sites where it had been thought only one would be possible and opened up a range of interesting other ideas.

 One of the big reasons for there being sometimes quite long tunnels between platforms and exits in many tube stations is that they act as capacity sponges, allowing people to get off the platforms and away from trains, while waiting to get up the lifts or escalators.